 That email software was something with a high gadget level; we could now send messages to each other!
 It was a time where outside email communication was still impossible, and the most recent innovation we implemented was a fax machine.
 We worked in an office where everybody could see each other, so it made no sense to send an email message to the person next to you.
 As such, we never really used the email function.

-What a difference 30 years makes when it comes to email.
-Nowadays everybody is connected and we don’t care if someone is sitting next to us, we’ll email them anyway.
+What a difference 30 years makes.
+Nowadays everybody is connected and we don’t care if someone is sitting next to us, we’ll mail them anyway.
 Better even, with the click of a mouse, we include the entire office and some partners in a CC.
 Now everybody is informed and we have properly communicated.

 Communication is one of the cornerstones of successful collaboration and it should be open, transparent and inclusive.
 However, in my observation, most of the teams and partnerships that falter do so because their communication went sour along the way.
 People live in their computers and devices and send email for every kind of communication while forgetting about the person on the other side.